JetHughes/simple-render-engine/README.md

 1. Run the program
 2. Use the buttons 1, 2, 3 and 4 to choose the render mode

-## Contributing
-Contributions are welcome!
-If you have suggestions for improving the program or find any issues, please create a pull request or submit an issue.

 ## License
 This program is licensed under the [MIT License](https://opensource.org/licenses/MIT).